Podcasts about wealth advisors

 Your Life Your Wealth Network

-Good timing matters.
+If your goal is to not be the richest person in the cemetery you may need to shift your mindset away from the years where saving money was your first priority.
 Today, John Walker, Regional Vice President, Mercer Advisors, is joined by CERTIFIED FINANCIAL PLANNER® professional Jason O'Meara, Wealth Advisor and Sr. Director, Mercer Advisors.
-They discuss ways to help you understand the signs and recognize when it may be time for you to enter retirement.
+They discuss the importance of recognizing the emotional and psychological benefits of careful savings, while at the same time not missing out on enjoying life today.
 Listening Time: 21 minutes Mercer-Cordasco Disclosure Information Visit Our Website Join Our Email List Additional Mercer Advisors Disclosure Cordasco Financial Network is a tradename.
 All services provided by Cordasco Financial Network investment professionals are provided in their individual capacities as investment adviser representatives of Mercer Global Advisors Inc. ("Mercer Advisors"), an SEC-registered investment adviser principally located in Denver, Colorado, with various branch offices throughout the United States doing business under different tradenames, including Cordasco Financial Network.
 Mercer Advisors is not a law firm and does not provide legal advice to clients.
 All estate planning document preparation and other legal advice are provided through Advanced Services Law Group, Inc.

 Clear Money Talk